Local analytic classification of q-difference equations: Privileged cocycles

 \subsection{Privileged cocycles}

-We have three ways of constructing a cocycle encoding the analytic isoformal class of $A$ in the formal class defined by $A_{0}$: the map $\lambda$ defined in the first part of the proof of theorem \ref{theo:secondqMalgrangeSibuya}; the construction of theorem \ref{theo:Stokes}; and the one of \cite{JSStokes}, based on theorem \ref{theo:algebraicsummation}.
-The three ways give the same cocycle, which we now describe more precisely. \\
+We have three ways of constructing a cocycle encoding the analytic isoformal class of $A$ in the formal class defined by $A_{0}$: the map $\lambda$ defined in the first part of the proof of theorem \ref{theo:secondqMalgrangeSibuya}; the construction of theorem \ref{theo:Stokes}; and the one of \cite{JSStokes}, based on theorem \ref{theo:algebraicsummation} above.
+Because of what was said just after this theorem, the last two ways give the same \emph{privileged} cocycle, which we shall now describe more precisely.

+\begin{rema} The construction in theorem \ref{theo:secondqMalgrangeSibuya} is not deterministic, since it involves the choice of a good covering and of functions $g_i$ asymptotic to $\hat{F}$.
+However, among the possible choices, there is the possibility to take the sums defined by theorems \ref{theo:Stokes} and \ref{theo:algebraicsummation}.
+Thus, among the possible cocycles constructed in theorem \ref{theo:secondqMalgrangeSibuya}, there is our privileged cocycle. \end{rema}